 Why Restore College Wrestling In Oregon?

 - To better serve the interests of the thousands of young men and women who compete each year in Our Sport in Oregon high schools.
 We now have far fewer college wrestling programs than we did 30 years ago and many more participants at the high school level.

 - To prepare the next generation of coaches to lead wrestling programs at a variety of levels in Oregon.

-- To provide another caring and disciplined environment where college students can set, and work toward, meaningful goals.
+- To provide a caring and disciplined intercollegiate athletic environment where college students can set, and work toward, meaningful goals.

-- To provide a college level athletic outlet for aspiring young people where size is not a limiting factor in achievement.
+- To provide an collegiate athletic opportunity for aspiring young people where size is not a limiting factor to achievement.

 - To provide an opportunity for people with handicaps to compete successfully beyond the high school level.
 E.g. the 2011 NCAA Wrestling Champion Anthony Robles, of Arizona State U, who was born with only 1 leg.

-- To be part of an individual college sport where the link between personal investment in physical and mental preparation and success is fairly transparent.
+- To provide an intercollegiate athletic opportunity where the link between personal investment in physical and mental preparation and success is readily transparent.

-- To better promote a sport, which is contested in more countries than any sport, other than soccer.
+- To better promote and perpetuate the sport that is contested in more countries around the world than any sport, except soccer.

-- To do our part to add to the legacy of man’s oldest sport.
+- To continue the legacy of man’s oldest sport.